Mattress, bottom sheet, comforter, pillow,

 Curated by Keren Moscovitch

-This work consists of a mattress, a comforter and a pillow made of discarded plastic bags.
-The bed represents our most intimate habitat in which to feel safe and sheltered, it is a symbol of regeneration but also of suffering and passing, in the bed you are born, you love and you die.
-The symbolism of the bed is complex and in this case the bed also highlights the habitat we are building with plastic in our oceans.
+This work is made of discarded plastic and it represents our most intimate habitat in which to feel safe and sheltered, but this bed is uncomfortable, rough and prickly.
+It highlights the habitat we are building with plastic in our oceans.

-The title Pequod refers to the whaling ship commanded by Captain Ahab who was obsessed with catching the white whale named Moby-Dick in the novel Moby-Dick by Herman Melville.
+The title "Pequod" refers to the whaling ship commanded by Captain Ahab who was obsessed with catching the white whale named Moby-Dick in the novel Moby-Dick by Hermann Melville.
+Today, legal whale hunting has been strictly banned in most countries, but whales are still in danger because whales ingest plastic particles inside plankton.